 - Some folks use translation apps when communicating.

 Above all, remember to approach situations with cultural sensitivity.
 If you have to give negative feedback, do a quick Google to learn how people from that culture approach feedback.
-Some cultures are quite blunt, others hint.
+Some cultures are quite blunt, others hint at it.

 And, no matter the culture, I always make sure to state my goal before giving feedback.
 “My goal is for you to enjoy your work, and I want to be a client you love hearing from.
 Here’s what’s going on [share].”